-Everyone is producing video nowadays and if you want to stand out and get views, you’ve got to look good on camera.
+Everyone is producing video nowadays.
+If you want to stand out and get views, you’ve got to look good on camera.
 Fancy editing tricks, spammy social media, and blackhat SEO marketing might give you a slight advantage in the video-centric internet space, but most viewers who “click off” a video will do so within the first 15 seconds.
-If you want to have success with online video, then you need to know the steps to looking professional on camera.
+If you want to have success with online video, then you need to know the steps to look professional on camera.
 In this blog, I’ll outline 9 steps to help you look professional on video.

 Can’t see the embedded video?
 Watch “How to look good on camera” on YouTube

 Confidence in your content comes across clearly on camera.You need to have a clearly written down shooting plan to organize your shooting objectives for that session.